Garda Youth Diversion Programme in Ireland Essay Sample

 A child after receiving any formal or informal caution is supervised by the Juvenile Liaisoning Officers who help in holding a conference between the child and the victim to make an appropriate action plan.

-The decision of cautioning the young offenders or not depends upon the certain elements and nature of crime such as –
+The decision of cautioning the young offenders or not depends upon the certain elements and nature of the crime such as –

 - Views or opinions of the arresting Garda officer.